China and US spar over climate on Twitter

 The ministry later tweeted some of his answer, and Burns responded four days later with his tweet on the U.S. climate bill.
 Using the acronym for the People's Republic of China, he ended with: “The PRC should follow+reconsider its suspension of climate cooperation with the U.S.”

-The back and forth highlights a perception divide between the longstanding superpower that wants to lead and the rising power that no longer wants to feel bound to follow anyone else's direction.
+The Twitter battle highlights a perception divide between the longstanding superpower that wants to lead and the rising power that no longer wants to feel bound to follow anyone else's direction.

+The decision by former President Donald Trump to pull the U.S. out of the Paris climate accord — reversed by Biden after he took office last year — dealt a blow to American credibility on the issue.

+A Chinese expert praised parts of the U.S. legislation but said it is overdue and not enough.

+“Although there are some breakthrough achievements in the bill, I am afraid it can’t re-establish U.S. leadership on climate change,” said Teng Fei, a professor at Tsinghua University’s Institute of Energy Environment and Economy.

-U.S. climate envoy John Kerry has been pushing China to set more ambitious climate goals.
-China's response has been that its goals are realistic, given its development needs as a middle-income country, while the U.S. sets ambitious goals that it fails to achieve.
+U.S. climate envoy John Kerry has been pressing China to set more ambitious climate goals.
+China has responded that its goals are realistic, given its development needs as a middle-income country, while the U.S. sets ambitious goals that it fails to achieve.

 China's ruling Communist Party generally sets conservative targets at a national level, because it doesn't want its performance to fall short.
 Those targets are sometimes exceeded, though, in the eager pursuit of those goals by local officials.